 Tourism and hospitality schools help people develop professional skills that are highly marketable across a wide range of industries.
 In fact, many people with this kind of education go on to have successful careers as travel agents, tour operators, restaurant managers, or accommodations specialists before moving into whole new areas in which their service and problem-solving abilities are prized by top organizations.
 Having formal training in this field is a signal to potential employers that you have the knowledge and commitment to back up your enthusiasm.
 It's a terrific way to stand out.

 2. A Bright Outlook

 Regardless of the economy, people tend to continue traveling, dining out, staying in hotels, and seeking out assistance with developing itineraries, booking flights, and finding the best deals available to minimize the cost of their trips.
-Just consider this stat: Since 2010, the U.S. travel industry has produced new jobs at a rate that is 22-percent faster than the economy as a whole.** In 2011 alone, nearly 274,00 jobs were added in the food service and accommodations industries, which was second only to the healthcare sector.***
+Just consider this stat: From 2010 to 2018, jobs in the travel industry increased by 22 percent.
+That impressive growth lead to the tourism industry directly or indirectly supporting over 15.7 million jobs in 2018.2

 3. Career Stability